alexmuirurik/alexmuirurik/src/content/pages/hireme.md

----

----

-Wondering how to get started?
-Here's a simple breakdown of the onboarding process:
+If you're wondering how to get started working together, here's a clear breakdown of the process I follow for software development and technical writing projects:

-## Discovery Call
+## 1. Discovery & Initial Contact

-Send me an email at [content@alexmuiruri.com](mailto:content@alexmuiruri.com) with your project details, requirements, or to request a paid test project.
-This helps us align on your needs right from the start.
-After your initial inquiry, we'll schedule a call to discuss your project in detail.
-This is your opportunity to share your vision and for me to ask questions that will help clarify the scope of work.
+Send an email to content@alexmuiruri.com with your project idea, goals, or request for a paid test project.
+I'll review your message and get back to you to schedule a discovery call.

+During this call, we'll discuss your business objectives and technical requirements, clarify expectations and desired outcomes,and identify whether you need software development, technical writing, or both.

-## Proposal & Agreement
+## 2. Proposal & Agreement

-Based on our conversation, I'll provide a tailored proposal outlining the project scope, timeline, and budget.
-Once we agree on the terms, we'll formalize our partnership with a signed contract.
-We'll hold a kickoff meeting to establish communication channels, project milestones, and any tools we'll use throughout our collaboration.
+After our conversation, I'll send you a custom proposal that includes a clear breakdown of deliverables, timeline and development phases, and project cost and payment terms.

+Once approved, we'll formalize the agreement with a contract, and kick things off with a brief onboarding session.
+We'll also define:

+- Communication channels (Slack, email, Trello, etc.)
+- Project tools (GitHub, Figma, Notion, etc.)
+- Milestones and checkpoints

-## Development Phase
+## 3. Development & Collaboration

-I'll start working on your project, providing regular updates and seeking your feedback to ensure we stay aligned with your goals.
-Before launch, I'll conduct thorough testing to ensure everything works perfectly.
-We'll launch your project and monitor it closely to address any immediate needs.
+Once the project starts, I'll begin working in sprints or structured phases.
+This typically includes planning and architecture (for software projects), development and iteration (with regular updates), and documentation and writing (for technical guides, tutorials, or system docs)

+You'll get progress updates, and I'll check in frequently for feedback to make sure we're moving in the right direction.
+After launch, I remain available for feedback, revisions, or ongoing support.

-Looking forward to working together!
+Looking forward to building something great together!